pegasystems/pega-helm-charts/docs/Deploying-Pega-on-PKS.md

   `$ helm inspect values pega/backingservices > <local filepath>/TKGI-demo/backingservices.yaml`

-2. Use a text editor to open the backingservices.yaml file and update the following parameters in the chart based on your PKS requirements:
+2. Use a text editor to open the backingservices.yaml file and update the following parameters in the chart based on your TKGI requirements:

 | Chart parameter name    | Purpose                                   | Your setting |
 |-------------------------|-------------------------------------------|--------------|